timryan22/4301_CFM/README.md

 # 4301_CFM
  Data for Fresh MARTA Markets project headed by Dr. Hilary King.

+Start with the "MARTA_Stops&Routes" spreadsheet.
+See the "README" tab for a list of next steps.

 "GTFS-10222020_RawData" is the .zip file pulled from the MARTA website.